Cattle Empire: Plot

-Cord is saved from death by Ralph, a prominent cattle owner and major businessman of the town, who turns up with his wife and his brother.
+Cord is saved from death by Ralph, a prominent cattle owner and major businessman of the town... who turns up with his wife and his brother.
 Ralph is blind, and Cord is shown to be responsible for that, as well.
-Despite this, Ralph reveals that he has, in fact, invited Cord to the town.
-As the most experienced cattle man in the area, he is the only one who can drive the townsfolks and his cattle to Fort Sumter, where they can be sold.
+Despite this...
+Ralph reveals that he has, in fact, invited Cord to the town.
+As the most experienced cattleman in the area, Cord is the only one who can drive Ralph's and the townspeople's cattle to Fort Clemson... where they can be sold.
 The town is on the verge of economic collapse, and the sale of the cattle will save the town.

 Cord is a skilled cattleman and one of the few people capable of driving the cattle across land, at a time of the year when little grass is available and many of the rivers are dry.
 He initially refuses the offer from Ralph.
-He later meets the rival of Ralph, Garth, who wants to drive his own cattle across town.
-Cord instead accepts an offer from Garth to drive the cattle, and then goes back to accept the offer from Ralph, as well, secretly plotting his revenge against the townsfolk, while committing to get Garth's cattle to Fort Sumter first.
+He later meets the rival of Ralph, Garth, who wants to drive his own cattle to Fort Clemson.
+Cord accepts an offer from Garth to drive the cattle.
+Then goes back to accept the offer from Ralph as well.
+While committing to get Garth's cattle to Fort Clemson first, he secretly plots his revenge against the townsfolk.

-He departs the town on the cattledrive with Ralph, his wife, many of the townsfolk who tried to kill him, and a young girl who is in love with him.
+He departs town on the cattle drive with Ralph, his wife, many of the townsfolk who tried to kill him, and a young girl who is in love with him.

-Things occur on the cattle drive, though, which lead Cord to reconsider.
+Things occur on the cattle drive, though, which lead Cord to reconsider his revenge on the townsfolk of Hamilton.